What on Earth Is an Apostille?!

 - Business licenses

 - Fill out the application.
-Most states have online apostille applications.
+Most states have online apostille applications for vital records validation.
 The apostille application is very simple!
 You will need your address and phone number, your name, and the country the document is going to.

 - Pay the fee.
 Apostilles aren’t free.
 But don’t worry!
 These documents are very affordable.
 For example, apostilles only cost $2.00 in Illinois.
 In California, the fee is $20.00.
 On the other hand, in Wisconsin the fee is $10.00.
 The price is different for each state.